Ricardogll/Audio-Research/docs/readme.md

 I am [Ricardo Gutiérrez](https://www.linkedin.com/in/ricardo-guti%C3%A9rrez-5a7a0b161/?trk=onboarding-landing&dl=no), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

+# Introduction

+In this guide I'll walk you through 2 different audio related problems we might need to take the audio on our game to the next step.
+Firstly we'll talk about a general music manager and some of the features in it.
+Later on, we'll see spacial audio, were we'll be able to hear audio coming from 360 angles.

+# Music Manager

+Let's start by taking a look at the audio module *ctAudio*.